Oracle SQL (Genius Series Book 21)

 FULL OUTER JOIN

-FULL OUTER JOIN Results
+FULL OUTER Join Results

-INNER JOIN with Additional AND Clause
+Traditional INNER JOIN with Additional AND Clause

 ANSI INNER JOIN with Additional AND Clause

-ANSI INNER JOIN with Additional WHERE Clause
+ANSI INNER JOIN with an Additional WHERE Clause

 OUTER JOIN with Additional WHERE Clause

-OUTER JOIN with Additional AND Clause
+Beware – OUTER JOIN with Additional AND Clause

 The DREADED Product Join